How to Search for Images and Videos on Twitter: A Visual Guide?

 1. Do the Photos and Videos tabs include GIFs?

 The Photos tab includes GIFs.
-Videos tab shows clips you can press play on.
+The videos tab shows clips you can press play on.

 2. Why can’t I see an image tweet someone linked?